meows/racket/website/blog/2018-05-07-A-Racket-Guide-to-Programming.md

 As the language on this website is a bit advanced and technical, it's advised that an adult guide the reading comprehension experience.
-I believe that wrestling with difficult language is unavoidable if a child is to progress towards self-sufficiency for technical learning, and eventually the adult must exit the picture.
+I believe that wrestling with difficult language is unavoidable if a child is to progress towards self-sufficiency for technical learning, as there exists a tremendous gulf of knowledge between texts written with adult prose and texts written for younger audiences.

-This also includes disciplined web usage, which I believe must be faciliated through the gradual relaxation of web controls.

 ## Why Racket?